 Immersive Storytelling Residency Program

 As one of the few immersive labs in the country to be housed in a professional arts conservatory, METL is uniquely situated to train and serve as a resource for the next generation of creative innovators.
-For each METL residency there will be three participants selected with complementary skill sets: a software engineer, a technical artist and a screenwriter.
+For each METL residency there will be three participants selected with complementary skill sets: a game developer, a technical artist and a screenwriter/producer.
 Please see role specific requirements below.

 Program at a glance